coffeecore/Sonic-Pi-Music-sequencer/README.md

 - 40 patterns (more if you use Sonic Pi part only)
 - 8 steps by pattern (more if you use Sonic Pi part only)
+    - WIP to have 32 steps by pattern
 - instrument mode
 - Sonic Pi Synth
 - Samples